user-grinch/FastLoader/README.md

 This ensures safe memory access and proper data injection, **without race conditions or file conflicts**.
 This behavior is made possible by the latest version of [Silent’s ASI Loader](https://gtaforums.com/topic/523982-relopensrc-silents-asi-loader/page/5/#findComment-1072560173), which guarantees load order of `.asi` plugins.

-🧹 Do **not** rename `$fastloader.asi`, and make sure it's placed in the main GTA SA directory to ensure it loads early.
+🧹Plugin must be named `$fastloader.asi`, and make sure it's placed in the main GTA SA directory to ensure it loads early.

 📚 File format details are available in the project [Wiki](https://github.com/user-grinch/FastLoader/wiki)